Painshill Park – The Crystal Grotto & Abbey Ruins

 It is incredibly easy to get there from London.

 Ruchi and I met in the morning at Waterloo Station, purchased a £10 return ticket to Cobham and hopped on a 40-min direct train.
 Easy peasy.
-You can book your train tickets here www.thetrainline.com
+You can book your train tickets here www.thetrainline.com.

-From Cobham we walked to the park and this took us approximately thirty-five minutes.
+Once we arrived in Cobham, we walked to the park and this took us approximately thirty-five minutes.
 Alternatively, you can take a quick cab journey from outside the station, but since it was a lovely day we opted for the stroll and this allowed us to enjoy a nice impression of Cobham village.

 Inside Painshill Park

-Inside the crystal grotto in Painshill Park, Cobham, Surrey
+Inside the crystal grotto in Painshill Park, Cobham, Surrey.

 Exploring Painshill Park in Cobham, Surrey, not far from London

-We were lucky to have the park mostly to ourselves in mid-October which made Painshill feel even more like the retreat from London we hoped to find.
-In the spirit of rambling, we also packed a little picnic mainly consisting of stuff we picked up from M&S at Waterloo Station, but Ruchi also packed a little lunch box filled with chickpea curry which she’d prepared the night before from scratch.
-There’s also a nice cafe if you’d prefer that.
+In the spirit of rambling, we also packed a little picnic mainly consisting of stuff we picked up from M&S at Waterloo Station.
+Much to my appreciation, Ruchi also packed a little lunch box filled with a delicious chickpea curry which she’d prepared the night before from scratch.

 Getting to Painshill Park from London